 Evenings

 Daily tasks may vary depending on the time and duration of your stay, and the number of turtles at the marine center.
-Saturdays are days off and set aside for fun afternoon excursions arranged by the project staff.
+Saturdays are days off and set aside for fun morning or afternoon excursions arranged by the project staff.
+All excursions are weather and season-dependent.

 Vet student placement

 This program also offers veterinary student placement with more in-depth tasks.
-4th and 5th year veterinary students may apply (other years may be considered depending on experience).
+Veterinary students may apply of all university years but should still be enrolled in university.
 Surgical experience is beneficial, but not mandatory.
 We can provide further information during your application interview.

 Community outreach